Unpacking Exact Path: What does the learning path experience look like?

-Whether it’s leveraging our valid and reliable adaptive diagnostic assessment to pinpoint where learning should begin or using the results from one of our two assessment partners, NWEA™ or Renaissance®, to create a unique learning playlist for each student, learning in Exact Path starts with assessment.
-By taking a competency-based approach to learning that is guided by data, educators can feel confident that the frustration students feel when relearning something they’ve already mastered—or conversely, feeling like they’re out of their depth before the learning has even begun—is removed from the equation.
+Whether it’s leveraging our valid and reliable adaptive diagnostic assessment to pinpoint where learning should begin or using the results from one of our two assessment partners, NWEA® or Renaissance®, to drive the creation of unique learning paths for each student, learning in Exact Path starts with assessment.
+By taking a mastery-based approach to learning that is guided by data, educators can feel confident that the frustration students feel when relearning something they’ve already mastered—or conversely, feeling like they’re out of their depth before the learning has even begun—is removed from the equation.

 As soon as students complete their assessment, results within each subject domain instantaneously and automatically define which discrete skills students are ready to learn first.
 Those skills are not restricted to a given grade level but instead represent critical learning components pulled from a K–12 learning progression to match students’ academic readiness.
-Each learner’s unique scale scores help select no more than four skills that the student can begin with, and his or her performance on those skills will continue to shape what follows.
+Learners’ unique scale scores help select an initial skill that students can begin with, and their performance on that skill will continue to shape what follows.

 Delivering an experience in tune with the learner: Matching a student’s maturity level

-Exact Path supports kindergarten through 12th grade students, but the experience is vastly different depending on the age of the learner.
-For our youngest Exact Path users, their unique learning playlist includes a prescribed sequence and gentle guidance to ensure that students don’t get off track or accidentally redo something they’ve already completed.
-For older students, however, skills are displayed to offer greater autonomy to the learner who can self-select which of the lessons he or she wishes to start with.
+Exact Path supports kindergarten through 12th grade students, but the experience is vastly different depending on the age of learners.
+For our youngest Exact Path users, their unique learning path includes a prescribed sequence and clear guidance and sequencing to ensure that students don’t get off track or accidentally redo something they’ve already completed.
+For older students, however, a less-animated simple tile design guides the learner toward learning-path completion.

 Understanding the learning components: Instruction, practice, and assessment

-Exact Path is designed to provide initial instruction, supporting your accelerated students who are ahead of grade level but, at the same time, offer remediation for those who may have struggled grasping content the first time or who just need a refresher.
-Each tutorial is self-guided, allowing students to engage with the learning components at their own pace.
+Exact Path is designed to provide instructional reinforcement, supporting accelerated students who are ahead of grade level but, at the same time, to offer remediation for those who may have struggled grasping content the first time or who just need a refresher.
+Each lesson, which you can think of as a short tutorial, is self-guided, allowing students to progress at their own pace.

-Following each instructional tutorial, students are presented with an opportunity to practice what they’ve just learned.
+Following each lesson, students are presented with an opportunity to practice what they’ve just learned.
 Practice modules offer a low-risk chance to apply what has just been taught and collect real-time feedback.
-Scores are recorded and delivered to the educator through instantaneous progress notifications.
+Scores are recorded and delivered to educators through instantaneous progress notifications.

 When students wrap up their practice session, it’s time to show what they know!
-Each 3rd - 12th grade lesson ends with a Mastery Quiz that includes five questions to formatively assess student understanding.
-Lessons that cover K-2 skills do not include a Mastery Quiz to remove the assessment load for these younger learners.
+Each lesson ends with a Progress Check that includes five questions to formatively assess student understanding.
 Students must earn an 80-percent score or higher in order to show mastery.
-This multi-part lesson format continues for all skills that students receive in their unique learning path.
+This multipart lesson format continues for all skills that students receive in their unique learning path.

 Adapting the learning path: Building Blocks and Trophies

 At the completion of every Progress Check, we see the magic really start to happen!
-Students and educators immediately receive feedback regarding which skills have been mastered and where remediation may be required.
+Students and educators immediately receive feedback regarding if a skill has been mastered or if remediation may be required.
 For each skill in which achievement is attained, students receive a Trophy commending their efforts.
-A new skill representing the next appropriate level of academic challenge is introduced in their subsequent batch of skills for every skill that is mastered.
+A new skill representing the next appropriate level of academic challenge is introduced as the next lesson.

-Throughout this process, students make academic strides independently, but the teacher is never kept out of the loop.
-Ongoing notifications and progress updates are made available, paired with the option to review individual responses and assign or print activities for teacher-led remediation.
+Throughout this process, students make academic strides independently, but teachers are never kept out of the loop.
+Ongoing notifications and progress reporting is made available in Current Activities and Knowledge Map data visualizations, paired with the option to review individual responses and assign or print activities for teacher-led remediation.

 Coming full circle: Reassess and readjust with ongoing assessment

-As students continue to work in Exact Path, they can expect to uncover additional academic challenges, collect accolades for a job well done, and receive remediation as needed to keep them on course.
+As students continue to work in Exact Path, they can expect to uncover additional teacher-created Challenges, collect mastery Trophies for a job well done, and receive remediation as needed to keep them on course.
 We also recommend readministering the Exact Path adaptive diagnostic assessment two to three additional times throughout the school year as an interim assessment measure.
 Educators also have the option to once again bring in assessment scores from one of our partners in lieu of giving our assessment.
-With each administration of the Exact Path assessment, students receive a valid measure of growth that can be used to communicate progress to parents and stakeholders, as well as set academic goals for the remainder of the year.
+With each administration of the Exact Path assessment, students receive a valid measure of growth, an indicator of grade-level proficiency, and a national percentile rank that can be used to triangulate performance and communicate progress to parents and stakeholders, as well as set academic goals for the remainder of the school year.

 Additionally, students will receive an updated learning path following each new assessment score upload or readministration.
 By providing students with a fresh learning path, Exact Path accounts for progress made outside of the program, as well as accommodates for any learning loss that might occur after a long break from school.
 Details regarding progress made on each learning path are always accessible from the Student Summary Report for each learner.

-In Exact Path, it is the careful combination of instruction, practice, and assessment, coupled with just-in-time notifications and data views that empower educators to lead a classroom of students of varying skill levels to academic achievement and personal growth.
+In Exact Path, it is the careful combination of instruction, practice, and assessment, coupled with just-in-time notifications and data views, that empower educators to lead a classroom of students of varying skill levels to accelerated growth.